bitshifters/bitshifters.github.io/_posts/archives/2020-10-27-code-elementum.md

 Watch out for bad caps, leaky batteries, rogue Z80s and your nemesis: the positron!

 UEF cassette version can also be downloaded [here](https://bitshifters.github.io/content/0xc0de-elementum.uef).

+Latest version 1.04.
+More info can be found on the [Stardot forum](https://stardot.org.uk/forums/viewtopic.php?f=74&t=20872).